Onion storage diseases

 Bacterial rots (slippery skin, sour skin)

-High field temperatures, greater than 30oC, favour bacterial decay - this means these rots are more of a problem in warm climates.
-Bulbs may look sound but when cut open, the main scales are brown and water soaked.
+Symptoms include a strong-smelling watery rot of the bulb.
+Bulbs might look sound but when cut open, the main scales are brown and water soaked.
 When pressure is applied, the inner core may be forced from the onion.
-Infected bulbs have a pungent smell and rot very rapidly.
+Infected bulbs rot rapidly.